 Strayer University understands the many challenges faced by military families, and we realize how difficult it can be to pursue your educational and professional goals while supporting your spouse’s military career.

-That's why we are pleased to announce our participation in the Department of Defense's Military Spouse Career Advancement Accounts (MyCAA) program.
+That's why we are pleased to announce our participation in the Department of Defense's Military Spouse Career Advancement Accounts (MyCAA) program as our military spouse scholarships.
 The MyCAA program provides up to $4,000 for military spouses who are interested in pursuing degrees, licenses, or professional credentials that can lead to employment in high-growth, in-demand, and portable career fields.

 Spouses of active duty military personnel, including activated members of the National Guard and the Reserve Components, are eligible to receive MyCAA funding.
 Eligibility begins on the date of the Alert or Warning Order for Military Recall or Mobilization, through activation and deployment, and up to 180 days following demobilization.